trek-view/basecamp/_posts/2021-02-26-turn-360-video-into-timelapse-images-part-2.md

 exiftool -make="GoPro" -model=Fusion -ProjectionType=equirectangular -UsePanoramaViewer=True -CroppedAreaImageWidthPixels=3840 -CroppedAreaImageHeightPixels=1920 -FullPanoWidthPixels=3840 -FullPanoHeightPixels=1920 -CroppedAreaLeftPixels=0 -CroppedAreaTopPixels=0
 ```

-These EXIF and XMP values provide enough metadata to upload to Map the Paths, Mapillary, and Google Street View... though you can add other tags as you wish.
+These EXIF and XMP values provide enough metadata to upload to Mapillary, and Google Street View... though you can add other tags as you wish.

 ## Update 2021-10-15